American Woman And Her Driver Freed From Kidnappers, Ugandan Police Say

 "Pleased to report that the American tourist and tour guide that were abducted in Uganda have been released," President Trump tweeted Sunday.
 "God bless them and their families!"

-Ugandan politicians have stressed that the area where the two were taken is peaceful and encouraged tourists to continue to visit.
+Ugandan politicians have stressed that the area where the two were taken is peaceful and have encouraged tourists to continue to visit.
 In a press release last week, police said the kidnapping was the first "incident of this kind" for the park and its surroundings, located near the country's border with the Democratic Republic of the Congo.

-Frank Tumwebaze, Uganda's cabinet minister of information technology, wrote on Twitter Sunday that the country is "very safe."
+Frank Tumwebaze, Uganda's minister of information and communications technology, wrote on Twitter on Sunday that the country is "very safe."

 "Our parks have been the most secure zones over the years and they remain so," he wrote.
 "Isolated criminal incidents like this particular one, can happen any where in the world.
 Every challenge helps us to improve our readiness."

-The U.S. Embassy in Uganda last week urged visitors to "exercise caution when traveling to this area due to ongoing security activity."
+The U.S. Embassy in Uganda last week urged visitors to "Exercise caution when traveling to this area due to ongoing security activity."

 News of the kidnapping came during a week when U.S. Secretary of State Mike Pompeo told families of Americans held captive overseas that the U.S. "cannot accept" the risk of paying ransom in exchange for the return of individuals.